Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 Mechanical is the most popular engineering degree by far with 24% of all Bachelor engineering degrees award in 2015 being Mechanical.
 The second highest was Civil at 11%.

 This field of study focuses on processes and equations around the physical world.
-Courses that MEs take includes heat transfer, machines, materials and circuits.
+Courses that MEs take include heat transfer, machines, materials, and circuits.

 Mechanical engineering programs have the greatest number of students and the most job opportunities.
 These could include manufacturing, aerospace, utilities, or automotive industries.

 2. Electrical Engineering (EEs)

-Electrical engineers (aka EEs) learn to all about designing systems that use electronics.
+Electrical engineers (aka EEs) learn all about designing systems that use electronics.
 The courses have a concentration on circuits and signal processing.
 Electrical engineers typically have to be even more immersed in math courses than other fields.

 EEs can find work in robotics, avionics for aerospace, or consumer electronics.
 Almost any system or product makes use of electronics so this a great career choice.